shubhamdutta26/mapindia/README.md

 ## Example

-Plot a basic map of the Indian subcontinent with states and districts:
+Plot basic maps of the Indian subcontinent with states and districts:

 ``` r
 library(mapindia)